invisible-college/statebus/readme.md

 # What's new in Statebus v4

 The big new feature is that you can [program state behavior](#program-state-behavior).
-But first, let's get installation out of the way.
+But first let's get installation out of the way.

 ## Installing